Well-posedness for the classical Stefan problem and the zero surface tension limit: Local well-posedness for the classical Stefan problem

 Note that we exploited the presence of the $\kappa$-dependent energy term in our energy $\E_{\kappa}$, using the bound $\kappa|\t^4h_t|_{L^2_tL^2_x}\leq\sqrt{\E_{\kappa}}$.
 In analogous manner, we conclude

 where we note that the commutator term, i.e. the first term on the right-hand side of~(\ref{eq:r6}) deserves special attention.
-Due to the absence of spatial derivatives acting on $\g_{tt}\Psi_t$ in
+Due to the absence of spatial derivatives in the term $\Psi_{ttt}$ in

-we can not apply the commutator bound from Lemma~\ref{lm:comm} in the form stated.
+we cannot apply the commutator bound from Lemma~\ref{lm:comm} in the form stated.
 Here we crucially exploit the $\kappa$-dependent term in the energy $\E_{\kappa}$.
 Note that \be \ee where we gain one power of $\kappa$ in the second line above from the commutator estimate and then absorb it into the energy contribution $\kappa|\Psi_{ttt}|_{L^2_tL^2_x}$.
 The last term on the right-hand side of~(\ref{eq:remaindergamma}) contains the $\beta$-contribution from the regularized Dirichlet condition~(\ref{eq:bdryreg}).
 It is easily estimated using the Cauchy-Schwarz inequality by a term of the form $Ctm_0+Ct\kappa^2|\t^4h_t|_{L^2L^2}^2$ which in turn is smaller than a constant multiple of $tm_0+t\E_{\kappa}$.
 Here $m_0$ is a constant, which depends only on the initial data.